 His first film, Hunger, was about Irish hunger striker Bobby Sands.
 It was a difficult movie, full of questions about political conviction.
 Its centerpiece — a debate between a priest and the emaciated prisoner about his decision to express protest by harming himself — was one of the most intense and memorable conversations I’ve ever seen in a film.
 That movie launched actor Michael Fassbender into the forefront of big screen actors.
 And it received critical acclaim around the world.

 Then came Shame, a film about a man obsessed — perhaps addicted to — sex.
-Fassbender starred again, this time portraying a slave to sexual impulses.
-One destructive — and self-destructive — rendezvous followed another.
+Fassbender starred again, this time portraying a man enslaved to sexual impulses.
+One destructive and self-destructive rendezvous followed another.
 But this time, the film’s numerous and graphic scenes of sex and violence caused critics to question McQueen’s discernment.
 It’s one thing to film a thoughtful study of bad behavior — it’s another thing to fill the screen with so much explicit sex that it spoils any suspension of disbelief and prevents meaningful reflection on the subject.
-This movie seemed, to this moviegoer, extreme beyond any reason.
+This movie seemed, to this moviegoer, extreme to its own detriment.

 Now we get 12 Years a Slave.
-And right away, it feels like a McQueen movie.
+And right away, it feels like a McQueen movie in the best and worst ways.

-We see a man and a woman, both black, both enslaved, both suffering.
+We see a man and a woman, both enslaved, both suffering.
 She turns to him, and immediately it’s clear that she is in a desperate state.
-An irrepressible longing draws them together for a scene of raw sexual consolation.
-It seems to be a deliberate transition from one movie to another: the “sex slavery” of the previous film shifts to a sex scene in a film about another kind of slavery entirely.
+An irrepressible longing draws them together for a scene of raw sexual consolation in the midst of crowded conditions.
+It seems to be a deliberate transition from one movie to another: the “sex slavery” of the previous film shifts to a scene in which sexual intimacy is a secretive solace in the context of another kind of slavery entirely.

 We’ll come back to that scene again later in the film.
 For now, it serves to put a question in our minds: What brought these characters to this point?
 Who are they?
 Do they know each other?
-Why are they reaching out to one another in such desperation?
+Why are they reaching out to one another in what seems to be desperation?
 Perhaps they need some release from despair, if only for a moment.
-Perhaps this is a compassionate exchange, a way to offer some joy — however complicated or costly — in the dark.
-What does it take, to drive a human being to this point?
-And what will he become, now that he has been reduced to this?
+Perhaps this is a compassionate exchange, a way to show love, a way to offer some joy—however complicated or costly—in the dark.

 He’s not the only disturbing character.
 His wife, played by Sarah Paulson, is equally evil in her ferocious jealousy and icy manipulation.
 Paul Dano shows up playing yet another kind of monster, sneering and shrieking and spiteful.
 By contrast, Benedict Cumberbatch plays a plantation owner who seems almost like a saint, except when he can’t find a better compliment for Northup than “You are an exceptional n—–.”